Deconstructing the Tangible Property Final and Re-proposed Regulations

-The Treasury Department and the Internal Revenue Service recently issued temporary regulations (T.D.
-9564) (“the Temporary Regulations”) that provide guidance with respect to the treatment of materials and supplies, dispositions of MACRS property, capitalization of amounts paid to acquire or produce tangible property, and the determination of whether an expenditure with respect to tangible property is a deductible repair or must be capitalized.
-The Temporary Regulations address a broad range of capitalization and deduction issues for expenditures related to tangible property and may likely impact taxpayers in all industries.
+On September 13, 2013, the Treasury Department (“Treasury”) and the Internal Revenue Service (“IRS”) issued final regulations1 (the “Final Regulations”) and re-proposed regulations2 (“the 2013 Proposed Regulations”) (collectively, the “2013 Regulations”) that provide guidance with respect to the treatment of materials and supplies; capitalization of amounts paid to acquire or produce (or facilitate the acquisition or production of) tangible property; the determination of whether an expenditure with respect to tangible property is a deductible repair or must be capitalized; and dispostions of Modified Accelerated Cost Recovery System (“MACRS”) property.
+Thus, the 2013 Regulations address a broad range of capitalization and deduction issues for expenditures related to tangible property and may likely impact taxpayers in all industries.

 The 2013 Regulations are generally effective for taxable years beginning on or after January 1, 2014; however, a number of provisions are effective for amounts paid or incurred in taxable years beginning on or after January 1, 2014.
 Taxpayers may early adopt any or all of the provisions of the 2013 Regulations.
 Additionally, taxpayers may make certain elections on amended returns for taxable years beginning on or after January 1, 2012, and ending before September 19, 2013.
 Changes to comply with or adopt the non-elective provisions in the 2013 Regulations generally will be made through an accounting method change, most of which require the computation of an Internal Revenue Code (“IRC”) § 481(a) adjustment.
 As of the date of publication, the government has not issued procedures for taxpayers to comply with the 2013 Regulations.
 This guidance is expected by early November 2013.